The Faiths & Civil Society Unit is a centre of excellence linking research, policy and practice in the field of

 Seminars and events

-Our FCSU Events Series 2013-14 brings together the varied experiences of the Unit’s Fellows, to discuss a range of topical issues relating to the role of faith in the public realm.
-FCSU Fellows Events Flyer
+Our FCSU Events Series 2014-15 brings together the varied experiences of the Unit’s Fellows, to discuss a range of topical issues relating to the role of Faith in the Public Professions.
+The first event in the series will be on Healthcare and will be held in December 2014.To register contact firstname.lastname@example.org

-Each event will be led by a Fellow of the Unit and are open to all.
+Each event will be chaired by Prod.
+Dinham and will be free to all.
 Transcripts will be posted here.